 - Now let’s prepare our data to add sparklines, or tiny line charts, to visually represent change in the Life expectancy 1960 column, which we intentionally left blank for this step.
 Before you begin, you must change this column from textual data (represented by the A symbol in the Customize columns window) to numerical data (represented by the # symbol).
 At the top of the screen, click on the 2.
 Check and Describe arrow to go back a step.
 (Datawrapper will save your work.)
 Now click on the table header to edit the properties for column E: Life Expectancy 1960.
 On the left side, use the drop-down menu to change its properties from auto (text) to Number, as shown in Figure 8.5.
 Then click Proceed to return to the Visualize window.

 - To create the sparklines, in the Visualize screen under Customize columns, select all of the columns from Life expectancy 1960 down to 2018.
 To select all at once, click on one column, then scroll down and shift-click on the next-to-last column.
 Then scroll down the page and click the Show selected columns as tiny chart button, as shown in Figure 8.6.
-These steps will create the sparklines in the column, renamed Life expectancy 1960–2018, as shown in Figure 8.7.
+These steps will create the sparklines in the column and automatically rename it to Life expectancy 1960–2018, as shown in Figure 8.7.

 Tip: By design, we initially named this column Life expectancy 1960, because when we selected several columns to create sparklines, the tool added –2018 to the end of the new column name.